 About the Longs Peak Chorus

-The Longs Peak Chorus is the performing unit of the Longmont Chapter of the Barbershop Harmony Society, which is the largest singing organization in the world with more than 22,000 congenial men who love to sing four-part harmony in the barbershop style.
-The Longmont Chapter was chartered in 1948.
-The Longmont Chapter is in the “Rocky Mountain District” one of 17 districts in the BHS.
+The Longs Peak Chorus is the performing unit of the Longmont Chapter of the Barbershop Harmony Society, which is the largest singing organization in the world with more than 20,000 congenial men and women who love to sing four-part harmony in the barbershop style.
+The Longmont Chapter was chartered in 1948, and will be celebrating our 75th anniversary this year.
+At this time, Longmont has chosen to have a male only chorus.
+The Longmont Chapter is in the “Rocky Mountain District”, one of 17 districts in the BHS.
 All districts have annual conventions, where choruses and quartets compete.
 Society certified judges score their performances based on criteria of vocal quality, music selection, and performance.
 Our chapter board consists of the following positions: President, Music VP, Membership VP, Secretary, Treasurer, Marketing VP, and two At Large members.
-Our Music team consists of the Director, the Music VP, and the 4 section leaders.
+Our Music team consists of the Director, the Music VP, 4 section leaders, and 4 assistant section leaders.
 They are responsible for choosing and acquiring new music, planning show repertoire and theme.
 The Chorus produces several shows each year as well as other private and civic performances.
 A highlight of the year for the Longs Peak chorus is the December caroling at senior residences and nursing homes.
-Annually, over 12 locations receive caroling sessions between Thanksgiving and Christmas.
 The caroling usually happens prior to our weekly rehearsals in December.
 Within the chorus, are several quartets that fill chapter obligations to civic and private performances in venues that would not normally accommodate the much larger chorus.
 Every February since 1997, quartets of the chorus have sung to men and women in celebration of St. Valentine’s Day.
 These “Singing Valentines”, are a fund raiser for the chapter for continued growth and improvements needed to support our harmonious hobby.
 Quartets may be spontaneously put together just for Singing Valentines Several of our quartets over the years have been top ten finalists at District conventions.
 Individual members of the chorus have received several prestigious awards: A Silver Medal in the International Quartet competition.
 A Gold medal in the International Seniors Quartet competition.
 Several Top 5 medals in the International Chorus competition.
 Several 50 year members of the BHS.
 We have also had several members serving as District Officers.

 There are a few basic facts of life for our chorus: